ironcore-dev/ironcore/docs/usage/networking/network.md

 # Reconciliation Process:

-- **Network creation**: `ironcore-net` which is the network provider for Ironcore realizes the `Network` resource and updates providerID in the spec.
+- **Network creation**: `ironcore-net` which is the network provider for Ironcore realizes the `Network` resource via `apinetlet` controllers.
+When an Ironcore `Network` is created, a corresponding `core.apinet.ironcore.dev/Network` is created in the apinet cluster.
+The name of the Network in the apinet cluster is the uid of the Network in the Ironcore cluster.

+  Once created and with an allocated ID, the Ironcore Network will be patched with the corresponding provider ID of the apinet Network and set to state: Available.
+The provider ID format & parsing can be found in provider.go.
   Once resource is in available state status is marked to `Available`.
+The format of a network provider ID is as follows:
+  `ironcore-net://<namespace>/<name>/<id>/<uid>`

 - **Network peering process**: Network peering is a technique used to interleave two isolated networks, allowing members of both networks to communicate with each other as if they were in the same networking domain,  `NetworkPeeringController` facilitates this process.